specialistgeneralist/Reddit-political-ideology/README.md

+# Predicting Political Ideology from Digital Footprints 👣

+This repository contains codes to support the paper ([preprint](https://arxiv.org/abs/2206.00397) available at arXiv):

+&#x1F4D3; _Predicting Political Ideology from Digital Footprints_

+&#x1F58B; By Michael Kitchener, Nandini Anantharama, [Simon D. Angus (Monash)](https://research.monash.edu/en/persons/simon-angus), and [Paul A. Raschky (Monash)](https://research.monash.edu/en/persons/paul-raschky)

+## Requirements

+The main tools used for this codebase are **R** and **python**.
+To access the Reddit API you will need to bring your own credentials (replace `XXXX` and `YYYY` as appropriate in the related files).

-# RedditIdeology-Honours2021
+# File Structure
-Files for scraping and modeling reddit users' ideologies as a function of digital footprints.

-Any file in this repo that is not mentioned in the below list is obsolete and was not used in the final project.

 ## Data Collection

-1. *user_flair_scraper_draft.py* this script goes through the Political Compass Memes subreddit and records the flair and usernames of flaired users who have commented in the top 1000 most popular posts, it gives us our list of username and associated ideolog.
+1. *user_flair_scraper_draft.py* this script goes through the Political Compass Memes subreddit and records the flair and usernames of flaired users who have commented in the top 1000 most popular posts, it gives us our list of username and associated ideology.
 2. *user_history_scraper_draft.py* this script loops through each username in the list of usernames and ideologies produced by user_flair_scraper_draft.py and logs the ammount of times each user has posted or commented in a specific subreddit.
 3. *data_manipulator_complete.py* this script pivots the data file produced by user_history_scraper_draft.py so that each row represents a user, each column a subreddit and each cell how much the relevant user comments/posts in the relevant subreddit, we merge this with our list of users and flairs so that we have a complete data set that can be use for prediction.
 4. *user_corpus_scraper.py* this script goes loops through each username in the list of usernames and ideologies produced by user_flair_scraper_draft.py and records the textual content of (a maximum of) 100 comments from each user (with the additional criterion that the comments not be made in the Political Compass Memes subreddit).
 We process this data to gain features to use in the NLP based models.